JonathonMifsud/BatchArtemisSRAMiner/README.md

 `wget https://repo.anaconda.com/archive/Anaconda3-4.3.0-Linux-x86_64.sh`
 `bash Anaconda3-4.3.0-Linux-x86_64.sh`

+You may get a certificate error, you can get around this using `--no-check-certificate` in the `wget` command.

 Press ENTER to continue and review the license agreement.
 Press `ENTER` again to move through the text.
 Once you've reviewed the license, type `yes` to agree to the terms.